uktrade/data-hub-frontend/README.md

 `$ npm run test:functional -- --spec test/functional/cypress/specs/nav-spec.js`

+### End to end Testing

+The aim of this test suite is perform end to end tests, simulating a user flow.

+#### Setup

+Pre-requisites:

+Ensure you have [node](https://nodejs.org/en/download/) v10 installed then install dependencies:

+`$ npm install`

+#### Running the tests

+Notice that before running the tests the application should be up and running.

+By default cypress will run on electron headlessly, you can read more about it [here](https://docs.cypress.io/guides/core-concepts/launching-browsers.html#Electron-Browser)

+Execute all the tests on `specs` in chrome browser:

+`$ npm run test:e2e -- --browser chrome`

+#### Permission tags

+If you'd like to run specific permission user tests, run one of the following commands below:

+`$ npm run test:e2e:lep -- --browser chrome`

+or

+`$ npm run test:e2e:da -- --browser chrome`

+#### Running the tests manually in cypress interface

+`$ npm run test:e2e:watch`

+#### Running a specific spec

+`$ npm run test:e2e -- --spec test/end-to-end/cypress/specs/LEP/permission-spec.js`

 ### Acceptance Testing
+DEPRECATED - CURRENTLY BEING MIGRATED TO THE END-TO-END SUITE

 Data hub uses [Nightwatch.js](http://nightwatchjs.org), [nightwatch-cucumber](https://github.com/mucsi96/nightwatch-cucumber) and [cucumber.js](https://github.com/cucumber/cucumber-js) to run acceptance tests.

 #### Running acceptance tests